Elena' s AI Blog

 git revert [hash]

-Git Reset can be used to set a repository back to a specific commit.
+git reset sets a repository back to a specific commit.

 git reset [hash]